 Make sure the seller takes care or took care of the safety certificate.
 However, this is not necessary for all Australian states.
 Check in the next chapter what documents you need to register a car.

 The price is what it all comes down to of course.
 Most prices on the ads communicated on the ads are negotiable.
 A lot of backpackers will probably add $500-1000 on the price they actually hope to get.
 So keep that in mind while you come to an agreement.
 Don’t show too much emotion if you really like the car.
 But I guess you knew that.

 TRAVELING IN AUSTRALIA?
 READ MORE: Fairy Pools Noosa: Best guide to explore this nature wonder (with map)

 TRANSFER OF REGISTRATION (WITHIN THE SAME STATE)

 For us, this was the hardest part about buying a car in Australia for backpackers.
-Luckily our friend explained us exactly what we needed to do once we had our car.
+Luckily our friend explained to us exactly what we needed to do once we had our car.

-If you buy or receive a vehicle, you will need to submit (in person) your registration transfer request to a transport and motoring customer service centre at the latest 14 days after you purchased the car.
+If you buy or receive a vehicle, you will need to submit (in person) your registration transfer request to a transport and motoring customer service center at the latest 14 days after you purchased the car.

 Bring these documents with you:

 - Part A of the vehicle registration transfer application (F3520).